u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 {{< figure src="beach.jpg" align="center" width="300">}}

 Years had passed since the last time I had been to a beach — in fact, I had forgotten what it felt like to be at one.
-We spent hours getting washed by the waves in the windy weather, bought a few Bisleris to flush out the sand that had made its way into our clothes, had a refreshing tender coconut, and then went for lunch...
+We spent hours getting washed by the waves in the windy weather, bought a few Bisleris to flush out the sandy aftermath within our clothes, had a refreshing tender coconut, and then went for lunch...

 {{< figure src="food.jpg" align="center" width="450">}}